filipvanlaenen/flemish_polls/backlog.md

    then by pollster name
 1. Add a table with the probability per percentage for the voting intentions
 1. Add a graph with the probability per percentage for the voting intentions
+1. Add a coalitions results table to the poll page
+1. Produce a coalitions results graph per poll